 Richard III: A Royal Enigma by Sean Cunningham.
-Reproduces key surviving documents from the king's short reign, including letters in Richard's own hand and extracts from official papers.
-The original sources are woven together by a brief narrative history of the reign.
+Reproduces key surviving documents from the king's short reign, including letters in Richard's own hand.
 Fully illustrated in color.

 Joan of Arc and Richard III by Charles T. Murray.
 Sex, saints, and government in the Middle Ages.

 Richard III: A Study of Service by Rosemary Horrox.
 About the king's servants.